occelebi/n-kata/README.md

 7. Once your solution is ready, please send us the link of your project.

 ---
+## Summary
+I used AWS apprunner to offload as much as possible to managed service.
+AWS apprunner looked very promising as it provides all features we need like high performance, availability, scalability, and security.
+They successfully managed to abstract developers away from infrastructure related topic.
+I liked it.

+App is written in golang, terraform for IaC and Taskfile for build tool.

+---
 # Solution
 ## Test locally
 You should build in the /app directory and then run executable called sre-kata: